 Insteon Hub Pro with HomeKit

-If you already use Apple HomeKit and want a new hub option to use with more devices, Insteon also offers the HomeKit enabled Insteon Hub Pro (model 2243-222).
+If you already use Apple HomeKit and want a new hub option to use with more devices, Insteon also offers the SHORTCODE ERROR: ThirstyAffiliates did not detect a valid link id, please check your short code! (model 2243-222).
 The Pro works with some Insteon products and many Apple HomeKit compatible devices.
 The Insteon Hub Pro even allows you to control all of your home automation devices with Siri.
 For Apple fans, this is a major plus.

 Another great feature of the Pro that the regular Hub doesn’t have is the ability to add guest users.
 Guests can only be added using the Insteon+ app; however, guests can control the system using either Insteon+ (iOS App Store) or the native Apple Home app.

 Unfortunately, there are some problems with the Insteon Pro.
 The biggest issue is that the hub is not able to connect to Nest, Sonos, or First Alert devices (unlike the regular hub).
 It also doesn’t work with the native Insteon Wi-Fi cameras, leak sensors, door/window sensors, or motion sensors.
 This severely limits your peripheral options.

 Sadly, we cannot recommend the Insteon Hub Pro at this time.
 It has great potential if the company can incorporate all of the regular Insteon Hub’s capability with HomeKit, but that may not be possible due to Apple’s restrictions on HomeKit devices.
 We are still holding out hope and will keep an eye on hardware and software developments.